 Giardia, intestinal infection caused by a parasite.
 This parasite is found in many animals and veterinary research suggests that many puppies and well cared for dogs carry Giardia, often without demonstrating symptoms.

 6. COLLARS & LEASHES & TAGS...
 We recommend Lupine products from New Hampshire.
 Not only are they gorgeous but you can also buy matching ID tag, made by Dog Tag Art.
 Both companies offer a lifetime guarantee, even if the collar gets chewed.
 We can personally say that they stand behind their word.
 One or two of our dogs have tried to put them out of business!

 We also STRONGLY recommend that in the first 4 months of your puppy's life (until fully immunized) to avoid public parks and rest areas, anywhere your puppy may come into contact with other dogs feces.
 This is the primary way for your puppy to contract worms, parasites, illnesses or even life threatening Parvovirus.

 We recommend crate or kennel training.

 Crate training is an excellent thing to do for any dog.
-Since dogs are den animals by instinct, it creates a "Safe Place" for the dog.
-The crate should NEVER used as a punishment, and should be introduced to the dog as young as possible.
+Since dogs are den animals by instinct, it creates a safe place for the dog.
+The crate should NEVER be used as a punishment and should be introduced to the dog as young as possible.

 We use crate training for assistance in potty training as well as keeping the house from being chewed to pieces when the puppy cannot be supervised after lights out.
 If this is going to be the principal place where the puppy is going to reside because of work schedules, kid schedules or pure laziness, DO NOT GET A PUPPY!
 There are other dog options if you and your family's lives are so hectic, that a puppy needs to spend the majority of its life in a crate.
 That is not what crate training is intended for, it is a training tool, not a babysitter.